 Our business operations client base includes Fortune 500 companies, dedicated Internet businesses, a broad range of online merchants, as well as numerous universities, libraries, government agencies and not-for-profit organizations.
 Our solutions benefit organizations of all sizes conducting business or communicating with customers online.
-We plan to continue to focus primarily on key target markets: financial services, retail, telecommunications, technology, and travel/hospitality industries, as well as the SMB sector, within the United States, Canada and Europe.
+We plan to continue to focus primarily on key target markets: financial services, retail, telecommunications, technology, and travel/hospitality industries, as well as the SMB sector, within the United States and Canada, Europe and the Asia-Pacific region.